 Writers for Young Readers

 The Betsy’s Writers for Young Readers program brings nationally recognized authors for children and young adults to South Beach.
-In partnership with various public institutions in Miami, The Betsy’s Writers for Young Readers program provides an opportunity for young persons in South Florida a chance to meet and share with authors in this space, believing that they are often (and inappropriately) marginalized in the literary professions.
+In partnership with various public institutions in Miami, including Miami-Dade County Public Library System, The Betsy’s Writers for Young Readers program provides an opportunity for young persons in South Florida a chance to meet and share with authors in this space, believing that they are often (and inappropriately) marginalized in the literary professions.